 Financial Resolutions for the New Year

-The New Year is a great time to overhaul your life for the better, and one excellent place to start is by making solid financial resolutions that can help get you closer to your money goals, whether it's increasing your retirement savings or setting enough money aside for a down payment on a house.
-Here are a few you might consider adding to your own personal agenda.
+The New Year is a great time to overhaul your life for the better.
+One excellent place to start is by making solid financial resolutions that can help get you closer to your money goals, whether it's increasing your retirement savings or setting enough money aside for a down payment on a house.
+Here are a few you might consider adding to your own resolution list.

 Have a clear, concise financial goal for the year.
 It isn’t good enough to say, “I want to have my credit card paid down and more money in the bank.”
 Instead, you should write a financial resolution that is clear and actionable like, “I have the balance on my credit card paid down to $0, over $5,000 in my savings account, and a fully funded IRA.”